Best TV Channels for Halloween Binge-Watching

 Not-so-fun Disney fact: do you remember Don't Look Under the Bed?
 This boogeyman flick was pretty spooky to a kid!
 Apparently some parents thought it was actually too scary and the fun was taken from everyone when Disney Channel gave in by taking the film out of all future Halloween prime-time lineups.

 Speaking of the SyFy channel as I did above, they tout themselves as doing "31 Days of Halloween."
-Whether this is an entirely accurate statement or not is up for debate, as some of the movie and TV choices don't seem like the best for celebrating Halloween, but I do appreciate that they've donated a whole month to this wonderfully spooky holiday.
+Whether this is an entirely accurate statement or not is up for debate, as some of the movie and TV choices don't seem like the best fit for celebrating Halloween, but I do appreciate that they've donated a whole month to this wonderfully spooky holiday.
 Face Off and Ghost Hunters marathons, B movies, slasher films, monsters of the week, and more!

 But almost every TV channel will, at some point, get in on the Halloween fun.
 I've watched Scream on MTV and Trick 'r Treat (a modern classic!) on Logo and various Stephen King films on an endless list of networks.

-Halloween Television Episodes
+Halloween TV Episodes

 The Travel Channel is a source of vicarious Halloween fright and thrills when you can't afford to travel around the country and go to America's most terrifying locations or the scariest haunted house attractions yourself.
 They showcase the best Halloween destinations around the United States and sometimes the world, as well as the more extreme (extremely fun!) forms of celebration.